JustusAdam/justusadam.github.io/_drafts/monkey-patching.md

 [^slots]:
     This is true for classes that do not define `__slots__` which will in fact allocate named fields.

-{% highlight python %}
+{% assign snippet = snippets.instance_dict_basic %}
-{% include_relative {{ page.snippet_folder }}/instance_dict_basic.py %}
+{% capture snippet_code %}{% include_relative {{ snippet.filename }} %}{% endcapture %}
-{% endhighlight %}
+{% include python-snippet.html %}

 ## Patching classes

-As you may have guessed already, if we're allowed to attach attributes to a function, we are also alowed to attach attributes to a class.
+As you may have guessed already, if we're allowed to attach attributes to a function, we are also allowed to attach attributes to a class.

+There are two ways for obtaining the class from an object.

+{% assign snippet = snippets.get_class %}
+{% capture snippet_code %}{% include_relative {{ snippet.filename }} %}{% endcapture %}
+{% include python-snippet.html %}

+I personally prefer directly referring to `__class__` if I'm about to tamper with it, but either one works fine.

+Now we can add/remove our class attributes.

+{% assign snippet = snippets.alter_class_attributes %}
+{% capture snippet_code %}{% include_relative {{ snippet.filename }} %}{% endcapture %}
+{% include python-snippet.html %}

+## How it works

+In python classes are just object.
+Instances of `type`.
+Like other objects they have an instance dict and you can modify that instance dict just like with any other object.[^class_dict_limits]

+[^class_dict_limits]:
+    This pretty much only applies to classes actually created using `class`, not to builtin types such as for example `object`, `function` and `type` itself.

+## The fun stuff - advanced class patching

+We've just learned that we can patch classes in python by modifying its instance dict, which contains the class attributes.
+You may be guessing it already, or you may have seen it, the instance dict of a class does not only contains the attributes but it also the methods that are defined on the class.

+Furthermore if you print one such method the output says the type is `function`, not `method`.

+In fact python does not have `methods` per se.
+Instead there are functions contained in a classes instance dict.
+When you have an instance of the class and you print the method referencing from the instance you'll notice that the type changes from `function` to `bound method`.